adgato/Personal_Project_Archive/README.md

 # Project Archive
 An archive of favourite projects that I have worked on, at some point in the past.
+Projects may be missing large data files.

 # 2024
 - CustomSRP - Ongoing - A [custom render pipeline](https://docs.unity3d.com/Manual/srp-custom.html) for Unity I am working on.
 Currently implemented a graphics buffer for deferred lighting, shadow volumes, cel shading and mirrors.